dafyddcrosby/fennel/README.md

 Holy crap, what is this?!
 =========================
-Fennel was created to fill a rather specific niche - something with the simplicity of TiddlyWiki, a database backend (something really tidy), and in a language that most webhosts provide (or can even be run from a thumb drive).
+Fennel was created to fill a rather specific niche - something with the simplicity and portability of TiddlyWiki, a database backend (something really tidy), and in a language that most webhosts provide (or can even be run from a thumb drive).

 So with the magic of SQLite, PHP, and a freezing Calgary weekend, Fennel was created.